Academic Year Undergraduate Research Award (AYURA)

 Research Proposal

-• Goal: State your research question(s) or creative objective(s)
+• Goal: Clearly state your research question(s) or creative objective(s)

 • Prior experience: Describe your prior exposure to or experience with the methodological approach and techniques required for execution of the proposed project (e.g., preliminary research, coursework, etc.) or how you will gain these skills.
-This section should convey the student's readiness to independently implement the proposed research or creative activities.
+Identify any additional training, resources or feedback you may need to independently implement the proposed research or creative activities.

-• Findings and implications: Describe what research results, products, or creative output the student expects to generate through the proposed activities, and discuss the anticipated consequences of those outcomes.
-This section could outline potential applications of the results, next steps for this line of inquiry, community impact of the project, etc.
+• Findings and implications: Describe what research results, creative outputs, knowledge, insights or tools you expect to generate through the proposed activities.
+Discuss the anticipated consequences of those outcomes, explaining potential applications of the results, next steps for this line of inquiry, community impact of the project, etc.

 • Importance for the student: Identify the academic, personal, and/or professional goals that the proposed project will advance.
-This section should specify how the faculty-mentored project will uniquely contribute to the students’ development of specific academic, personal, and professional competencies.
+Specify how the faculty-mentored project will uniquely contribute to your development of specific academic, personal, and professional competencies.

 Project Timeline

-Provide a detailed timeline that outlines the work you will execute to achieve project outcomes and when it will be carried out.
-This document should help demonstrate the feasibility of the project and the student’s ability to complete their research within an appropriate and reasonable time frame.
-Relevant elements of this timeline include:
+Provide a timeline that outlines the work you will execute to achieve project outcomes and when it will be carried out.
+This document should help demonstrate the feasibility of the project, depicting how you will complete the proposed activities and synthesize your findings or output (e.g., for presentation at the symposium) within an appropriate and reasonable time frame.
+Your timeline must include these elements:

 • Key preparatory, training and methodological steps of the project